 From Pursuit to Preservation

-From Pursuit to Preservation: The History of Human Interaction with Whales explains and explores the human fascination with whales and the history of whaling in New Bedford in a global context.
+From Pursuit to Preservation: The History of Human Interaction with Whales explained and explored the human fascination with whales and the history of whaling in New Bedford in a global context.

-Visitors to the New Bedford Whaling Museum experience come away with a new concept of the power of the whale in the human imagination -- representing nature’s power, the lure of the unknown, a monstrous foe, and a once abundant resource.
-And the Whaling Museum exhibition also creates a bridge of understanding about how the whale has come now to symbolize our emerging understanding of our place in the natural world and how profound our impact upon it can be.
+Visitors to this New Bedford Whaling Museum exhibition came away with a new concept of the power of the whale in the human imagination — representing nature’s power, the lure of the unknown, a monstrous foe, and a once abundant resource.
+And the Whaling Museum exhibition also created a bridge of understanding about how the whale has come now to symbolize our emerging understanding of our place in the natural world and how profound our impact upon it can be.
 Our hunt now is for knowledge: the better to apply the lessons of the past to the challenges of the future.

 The museum gratefully acknowledges the following people and organizations who contributed expertise, photographs, audio files, time, and energy to this exhibition: